SESARLab/mfh-dl-performace-testing/thesis.md

 - Different software collection agents collect data from the rover and the on-field sensors and upload them to the Data Lake
 - A Data Lake platform to store sensor's data and supports data analysis
 - An hybrid GraphQL/REST API developed in Rust to access and consume data stored in the Data Lake platform
-- FoodsAPP, a client application: a user could scan QRcode that identifies a specific cultivation to visualize its raw and processed sensors data
+- FoodsApp, a client application: a user could scan QRcode that identifies a specific cultivation to visualize its raw and processed sensors data

 The implementation of the computing infrastructure involved various technological partners; TIM, the first Italian provider of fixed, mobile and cloud infrastructures, developed the 5G network, the on-field sensors, and the client application.
-Multiple departments of Università Degli Studi di Milano have been involved in the MIND Foods HUB project.
+Multiple departments of Università Degli Studi di Milano are actively  involved in the MIND Foods HUB project.
-The Dipartimento di Scienza Agrarie e Ambientale (**DISAA**) designed and implemented the rover, its sensors, and the algorithms that analyze the nutritional properties of the chosen species.
+The Dipartimento di Scienza Agrarie e Ambientale (DISAA) designed and implemented the rover, its sensors, and the algorithms that analyze the nutritional properties of the chosen species.
-The SEcure Service-oriented Architectures Research Lab (**SESAR** Lab) planned and implemented all software modules of the computing infrastructure: the collection agents, the GraphQL/REST API, the data model to structure sensor's data and the Data Lake platform.
+The SEcure Service-oriented Architectures Research Lab (SESAR Lab) planned and implemented all software modules of the computing infrastructure: the collection agents, the GraphQL/REST API, the data model to structure sensor's data and the Data Lake platform.
 The MIND Foods HUB Data Lake platform is based, among other components, on Hadoop [5], a framework for parallel and distributed processing of large data sets and Apache Hive [6].
 This software allows reading, writing, and managing large data-sets in distributed storage using SQL.

+### 1.1 Goals of the research

+In MIND Foods HUB project, the Data Lake platform is a core component of the computing infrastructure, since it must support various stakeholders and use cases: the uploading of raw sensors data, the algorithmic analisys of the collected data, the serving the client application through the hybrid GraphQL/REST API.
+So, as every architectural core component, the Data Lake platform must conform to non-functional requirements in terms of quality attributes: availability, scalability, maintainability and, not least, performance.

-When I joined the project, the SESAR Lab team was already investigating faster alternatives to Hive due to its poor reading performance on even simple aggregations queries.
+When I joined the project, the SESAR Lab team was already investigating faster and better alternatives to Apache Hive due to its poor reading performance on even simple aggregations queries.
+Also,

+In software, performance testing is a type of non-functional testing that tests a system's behaviour under satisfactory and unsatisfactory conditions [27].
+The goal of performance testing is to check the quality attributes of a system in terms of:

+- *Speed*: refers to how fast a system responds to a given request, or command
+- *Scalability*: determines the ability of a system to perform gracefully as the client's requests increase over time [28]
+- *Reliability*: refers to the capacity of a system to continue to function over time without failure [29]

+For each of these characteristics, especially for software that uses the network to transfer data, performance testing collects various time-related metrics, like response time, throughput, success and failure rate, One traditional way to accomplish performance testing is to develop a benchmark: a workload representative of how the system is used in the field and then run the system on those benchmarks.
+Then, with a typical benchmark available, it is necessary to collect performance requirements, provided in a concrete, verifiable manner to make the performance testing meaningful.

 That's where I started to study and test Apache Druid [7], a real-time database, as a viable, more performant solution than Hive to improve MIND Foods HUB Data Lake efficiency.

 Section 1.1 shortly describe Big Data and Data Lake systems.
 Then, sections 1.2 and 1.3 introduce the Hadoop architecture and the design of Apache Hive.
 Section 1.4 presents Apache Druid, explaining its key concepts and use cases.
 Section 2 demonstrates the testing methodologies employed to test Apache Hive and Apache Druid with JMeter [8]; Section 3 illustrates the testing results, while section 4 concludes this paper.

-### 1.1 Big Data and Data Lake systems
+## 2. Big Data technologies

 We live in the age of data: mobile phones, smart devices, sensors, social networks, etc., all concur in a scenario where all information is digital and needs to be processed, stored and analyzed.
 According to statistics, a person produces 1.7 MB of data per second [9]; globally, 44 zettabytes of data are generated daily.
 Based on research [10] led by Seagate and IDC, the amount of global data will reach 175 zettabytes by the end of 2025.
 This exponential explosion of data generation directly impacts organizations facing the challenge of managing a massive amount of data, coming from multiple sources at an ever-increasing rate; days are gone when a single database serves as the primary source of truth of an entire business.
 That's where new Big Data technologies can make the difference in how organizations make business decisions based on their data.

-#### Big Data

 Big Data is a universal term [11] that refers to data that is "too big, too fast, or too hard" [12] to be processed or analyzed by traditional methods or technologies.
 To be so considered, Big Data is characterized by the "three Vs", a concept formulated by Doug Laney from Meta (now Gartner) in 2001 [13]: *Volume*, *Velocity*, *Variety*.